qlik-oss/core-website/docs/tutorials/hello-data.md

 ## Hypercubes

-As can be observed in the example source code, some more intricate details of QIX Engine are exposed.
+As can be observed in the example source code, some intricate details of QIX Engine are exposed.
 For example, the `properties` object used to create the session object contains a field called `qHyperCubeDef`.
 This relates to the central concept of _hypercubes_ in QIX Engine.